IRC: Local Quadratic Approximation (LQA)

 - LQA uses the full quadratic model (gradient + Hessian) to analytically predict the next point, which can be faster when the quadratic approximation is accurate.

 In practice, LQA tends to be faster on smooth, harmonic-like surfaces, while GS is more robust for highly anharmonic or strongly curved reaction paths.
-If LQA has convergence difficulties, switching to GS or EulerPC is recommended.
+If LQA has convergence difficulties, switching to GS or HPC is recommended.